 Homeowner’s insurance policies require inspections

-When you are applying for a new homeowner’s insurance policy or having your current one updated, you will need to show them you are taking care of your home.
+When you are applying for a homeowner’s insurance policy or having your current one updated, you will need to show you are taking care of your home.
 One of the keys is to have regular inspections and maintenance of all of your home’s equipment.
-Unfortunately, if you do not have regular proof that you have had your home safeguarded against major claims related to fires, you may find they drop you from your coverage.
-Since furnaces can cause fires and lead to other major damage in the home, insurance companies will not favor a homeowner that does not keep the paperwork up-to-date.
-For instance, a homeowner may be more likely to file a claim because their pipes froze in the wintertime due to a poorly-maintained furnace that stopped operating.
+Unfortunately, if you do not have proof that you have had your home safeguarded against major claims related to fires, you could lose your coverage.
+Since faulty furnaces can cause fires and lead to other major damage in the home, insurance companies will not favor a homeowner that does not keep the paperwork up-to-date.
+For instance, a homeowner may be more likely to file a claim because their pipes froze due to a poorly-maintained furnace that stopped operating.

 DIY repairs could make selling your home difficult